GU4243-ADS/project-3-algorithms-project-3-algorithms-group-7/doc/Cluster/README.md

 # Cluster Model

+This code in the `.Rmd`s is based on code from the ADS Fall 2017 Project 4 Group 8 GitHub respository, and contains modifications.

 1. Run `data_clean.Rmd`.
 This generates `movie_train.csv` in the `Downloads` folder.

 2. Run `train_test_data_preprocessing.Rmd`.
 This generates `movie_test.csv` and `movie_test_train_new.csv` in the `Downloads` folder.